rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 If Buildozer was run on a virtual machine then it may not be able to use the the physical USB port and the 'deploy run logcat' options will not work.
 [In this case use adb instead.](#appendix-a-using-adb)

+If Buildozer was run on a WSL then it may not be able to use the the physical USB port and the 'debug deploy run logcat' options will not work.
+[In this case use adb instead.](#appendix-d-using-adb)

 Successful setup is indicated by log output similar to:
 ```
 List of devices attached